jualon92/primeflex-migration/README.md

 ## Usage
-Install with npm
+Install with npm as a development dependency:

-    npm primeflex-migration
+    npm install --save-dev primeflex-migration